-There are plenty of possible reasons, but if you did not make any change in your
+There are plenty of possible reasons to to start MySQL service after reboot, but if you did not make any change in your

 So to fix that, log in to your server via SSH as the root user, and run the following command to remove the socket file:

 rm -vf /var/lib/mysql/mysql.sock

 You can paste into an SSH widow using the right mouse button.

 then restart the mySQL service using the following command: